-Uniform Advantage (UA) has been around since the 1980s and has always focused on scrubs that are high quality at a favorable price.
-Originally just a scrub retailer, UA eventually began manufacturing their own line of scrubs and now has several more unique medical uniform brands to cater to nurses’ preferences.
+Uniform Advantage (UA Scrubs) has been around since the 1980s and has always focused on scrubs that are high quality at a favorable price.
+Originally just a scrub retailer, UA eventually began manufacturing their own lines of professional uniforms and now has several more unique medical uniform brands to cater to nurses’ scrubs preferences.

 Ok, let’s start off with my initial impressions.
 The colors are vibrant and pretty, fit pretty true to size (the SP-sizing was a little larger than expected) and the silhouette was far trendier than I was anticipating!

 Uniform Advantage has clearly noticed the trend in nursing that focuses on style and has produced a line of scrubs that reflects that.
 I like the jogger-style pants with a drawstring at the waist (never understood why some scrub pants don’t have drawstrings).
 The top is not as slim fitting and stylish as Jaanuu nursing uniforms, but perhaps a little more functional than some other scrubs tops.

 As an ER Nurse who is always on the go, I NEED my pockets to stash all my nursing necessities (and snacks!).
 I refuse to resort to the fanny pack quite yet.
 Unfortunately, the scrubs are not anti-wrinkle, so you would have to iron them before work (or let's be honest, just wear them a little wrinkled.)

 I have high standards for comfort.
 After working night shift for several years, I have a no-makeup, messy bun, and scrubs-that-feel-like-pajamas approach.
 These UA scrubs are soft to touch, but definitely not as soft as some others that I’ve tried before.
 They feel a bit stiff initially, but do allow for some stretch — very important for that 2am run to the cafeteria to grab some curly fries before it closes.